Jens Reich: Life and work

 Jens Reich grew up in Halberstadt.
-He studied medicine and molecular biology at Berlin's Humboldt University and began his professional career as a junior doctor in his hometown.
+He studied medicine and molecular biology at East Berlin's Humboldt University and began his professional career as a junior doctor in his hometown.
 After further study in biochemistry, he turned to research work.
 In 1964, Jens Reich obtained his doctorate with the dissertation Arterial Vascular Sounds and from 1968 onwards worked at the Central Institute of Molecular Biology of the Academy of Sciences in Berlin-Buch.
 In 1976 he completed the dissertation Time and Motion in the Metabolism of Living Cells for his second doctorate.
 In collaboration with Evgeni Selkov he was one of the first to study the kinetic behaviour of metabolic pathways (as opposed to single enzymes).

 As early as 1970 he co-founded a private "Friday Circle", a group of about 30 opposition-minded citizens who met to discuss the GDR.
 In the 1980s the State Security Ministry spied on the group and kept records of their meetings.
 Soon after his appointment to head of department at the Central Institute of Molecular Biology, Jens Reich lost this post.
 He was further sanctioned for his oppositional attitude with a ban on travel to Western countries.

 Despite his political difficulties Reich continued with his scientific research during the 1970s and 1980s, with several notable papers, such as a strategy for parameter estimation in enzymology and a study of inorganic pyrophosphatase in collaboration with Samuel Rapoport, the most influential figure in biochemistry in the GDR at that time.
 During that period he published his study with Selkov of time-dependent properties in metabolic systems.